Get important education news and analysis delivered straight to your inbox

 International students at all types of institutions deserve our support.
 We must advocate for those attending community colleges as forcefully as we do for those in the four-year sector.

 Dan Kent is a senior policy analyst at Research for Action, a Philadelphia-based nonprofit education research organization.
-His research interests include higher education finance policy, equitable workforce development and state higher education policy reform to better serve immigrant, undocumented, Black, Latinx, and Native American communities.

 This story about international students was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for the Hechinger newsletter.